Farlowella paraguayensis

-Farlowella paraguayensis is a species of armored catfish native to Brazil and Paraguay where it occurs in the Paraguay River basin.
-This species grows to a length of 17.5 cm SL.
+Farlowella paraguayensis is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfishis found in the Paraguay River basin in Brazil and Paraguay.
+This species grows to a maximum standard length of 17.5 cm.

 This small catfish has a long snout and a narrow, long body that resembles a twig, hence the common name of stick catfish or twig catfish.

 It is available for sale as an aquarium fish and is said to be a peaceful fish that eats vegetable matter.
 It needs clean well oxygenated water and a sand and gravel bed.
 It requires warm water between 22 and 27 C.